voyd-lang/voyd/reference/basics.md

 let y = add(5, 3)
 ```

-Virtually every statement in Void is an expression, including control flow statements.
+Virtually every statement in Voyd is an expression, including control flow statements.

 ```voyd
 let x = if true then: 1 else: 2